 Selected statistics include:

-- Of those who were sexually active, 30% had sex with three or more sexual partners in a year.
+- Of those who were sexually active, 23.3 per cent had sex with three or more sexual partners in a year.

-- Just under half the students surveyed had experienced oral sex.
+- Over one third (39%) of the students surveyed had experienced oral sex.

 If you are thinking about having sex